Generalized Fermat's principle and Snell's law for cone structures and applications: Snell cone geodesics

 \subsection{Orientation induced by the lightcones}

-Interestingly, the property of being a Snell cone geodesic is related to a specific orientation that can be naturally induced on the orthogonal hyperplanes to the incident, refracted and reflected directions.
+Interestingly, when the trajectory is transverse to $ \eta $, the property of being a Snell cone geodesic is related to a specific orientation that can be naturally induced on the orthogonal hyperplanes to the incident, refracted and reflected directions.
 The following definition and results establish a criterion to determine, through a simple construction based on this orientation, whether or not a Snell cone geodesic is obtained.

 \begin{notation} We will only consider orientations in the tangent space at $ p \in \eta $ (therefore, global orientability will not pose any issue).
 Specifically, we will focus on the possible concordance of orientations on hyperplanes $ H $ that divide $ T_pQ $.
 In this context, an {\em orientation} of $ H $ is simply the choice of one of the two sides of $ H $ (i.e., one of the two regions of $ T_pQ \setminus H $) or, equivalently, the choice of an oriented direction transverse to $ H $. \end{notation}